-Buying a new guitar is always a tough choice, and upgrading from a six-string to a seven?
-Even tougher.
+Buying a new guitar is always a tough choice, it’s tricky enough with a standard 6 string, so it stands to reason that finding the best 7 string guitars would be even trickier.
 With so many different tonewoods, body shapes, pickup choices, and other specs across brands, you’re likely to be confused about the best combo for you.

 In this KGR review, we look at the 7 best seven-string guitars on the market today, suitable for players of all genres.
 We’ve also included a buyer’s guide to help you choose your ideal ax.